julievano/dos_and_donts_beta/docs/_posts/dos_donts/2017-07-17-dont_start_from_scratch.md

 layout: do_dont
 title:  Study Design Guideline
 symbol: dont
-dodont: "Don’t start from scratch; leverage the work and expertise of others"
+dodont: "DON’T start from scratch; leverage the work and expertise of others"
 ref: "DON'T start from scratch"
 date:   2017-07-01 16:54:46
 categories: